qoryhanisagal/OnlineStore/finalreport/FSDI_107_108_Final_Report.md

 ✅ Working with JSON data and Python dictionaries
 ✅ MongoDB data modeling and real-time filtering
 ✅ Using Flask and pymongo to build scalable backends
+✅ React hooks and frontend rendering
 ✅ GitHub version control, clean commits, and branching

 🚀 **Final Verdict:**
-This RESTful API project fulfills all course requirements and successfully demonstrates my mastery of backend development using Flask and MongoDB.
+This RESTful API project fulfills all course requirements and successfully demonstrates my mastery of backend development using Flask and MongoDB — and serves as the foundation for a full-stack product catalog system.